 Candidates should produce work in the form of an A3-size folder and the 'made product'.
 Use of CAD/CAM is encouraged where facilities exist.
 However, all relevant work should still be presented in hard copy as an A3-size folder; soft copy submission is not acceptable.
-The folder must include sufficient photographs of the made product, showing an overall view together with detailed views of evidence which support the award of marks for project assessment criterion 6 'Product realisation'.
-(See 'Project assessment criteria' in Section 6.1.)
+The folder must include sufficient photographs of the made product, showing an overall view together with detailed views of evidence which support the award of marks for project assessment criterion 6 'Product realisation' (see 'Project assessment criteria' in Section 6.1).
+The made product itself is not to be submitted.